The Time Machine (2002 film): Production

-The film was a co-production of DreamWorks and Warner Bros. in association with Arnold Leibovit Entertainment who obtained the rights to the George Pal original Time Machine 1960 and collectively negotiated the deal that made it possible for both DreamWorks and Warner Bros. to make the film.
+The film was a co-production of DreamWorks and Warner Bros. in association with Arnold Leibovit Entertainment, who obtained the rights to the 1960 film adaptation of The Time Machine and collectively negotiated the deal that made it possible for both DreamWorks and Warner Bros. to make the movie.
+Leibovit was interested in making a new film since the 1980s.